syltek/technical-test-frontend/README.md

 ```
 npm test
 ```
+> [!important]
+> Some tests will fail if you run them right after cloning the repo; but they **should** be green after you are done with [Task 01](./docs//task-01.md)

 Thats it!
 You are now ready to start with the [tasks](#tasks) or spend some time reading [what's included](#what-is-included-in-the-project) to get familiar with the project.

 ## Tasks

 The test is divided in three mandatory tasks and one optional.
-The whole test is designed to be resolved in around three hours (not including the any tasks).
+The whole test is designed to be resolved in around three hours (not including the optional tasks).

 - [ ] **1.** Technical work: filling the gaps in the auth flow.
 [Link](./docs/task-01.md)
 - [ ] **2.** Product feature request: download all matches.
 [Link](./docs/task-02.md)